gangwug/SRBR_SMTSARworkshop2016/README.md

 This repository has the introduction and demo files used for the "Statistical Methods for Time Series Analysis of Rhythms" (SMTSAR) workshop at the 2016 SRBR meeting.

 ## Introduction
-The SMTSA workshop will be hosted by Dr. Tanya Leise of Amherst College and Dr. John Hogenesch of the University of Cincinnati and the Cincinnati Children's Hospital Medical Center.
+The SMTSAR workshop will be hosted by Dr. Tanya Leise of Amherst College and Dr. John Hogenesch of the University of Cincinnati and the Cincinnati Children's Hospital Medical Center.
 This 90-minute workshop will give an overview of various statistical methods used for analyzing biological time-series data.
 The respective strengths and limitations of approaches will be discussed.
 Then, the workshop demo methods for evaluating periodicity in large scale data.
 During the demo, we will i) show how to analyze time-series datasets with various sampling resolution using [MetaCycle](http://biorxiv.org/content/early/2016/02/19/040345), and ii) do phase enrichment analysis with [PSEA](http://jbr.sagepub.com/content/31/3/244.long).
 Finally, we will leave 10 to 15 minutes in this workshop for participants, who are welcome to bring their own datasets and/or questions on analyzing time-series datasets to the workshop.

 ## Before the workshop